-These consolidated financial statements, including comparative periods have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
+These unaudited interim condensed consolidated financial statements, including comparative periods have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").

-These consolidated financial statements include those of Prophecy Defi Inc. and its wholly owned subsidy, Layer2 Blockchain Inc. ("Layer2"), from the date on which control is acquired by the Company.
+These unaudited interim condensed consolidated financial statements include those of Prophecy Defi Inc. and its wholly owned subsidy, Layer2 Blockchain Inc. ("Layer2"), from the date on which control is acquired by the Company.
 The financial statements for the consolidated entity are prepared for the same reporting period as the Company, using consistent accounting policies.
 All intercompany transactions and balances have been eliminated in the preparation of these consolidated financial statements.

-The reporting currency used for the consolidated financial statements is Canadian dollars.
+The reporting currency used for the unaudited interim condensed consolidated financial statements is Canadian dollars.
 The functional currency used by the Company and its subsidiary is Canadian dollars.

-These consolidated financial statements were approved by the Company's Board of Directors on April 29, 2024.
+These unaudited interim condensed consolidated financial statements were approved by the Company's Board of Directors on May 30, 2024.

-These consolidated financial statements have been prepared on the historical cost basis except for certain financial instruments, which are measured at fair value.
+These unaudited interim condensed consolidated financial statements have been prepared on the historical cost basis except for certain financial instruments, which are measured at fair value.